May 21, 2014

 Oglethorpe University Museum of Art will once again participate in Blue Star Museums, a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and more than 2,000 museums across America to offer free admission to the nation’s active duty military personnel including National Guard and Reserve and their families from Memorial Day through Labor Day 2014.
 Leadership support has been provided by MetLife Foundation through Blue Star Families.
 The program provides families an opportunity to enjoy the nation’s cultural heritage and learn more about their new communities after a military move.
-View a complete list of participating museums.

 Beginning Tuesday, May 27, 2014, OUMA will offer free admission to active duty military personnel to the following exhibitions, on view between Memorial Day and Labor Day: